NickyThreeNames/blog_settings/content/articles/partisanmodel.md

 ###Modeling

- As mentioned earlier, this data contained a lot of correlated fields which is problematic for logistic regression so I will test two methods of regularization.
-Additionally, I will use the scikit-learn standard [scaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to normalize all of the columns.
-This will all be loaded into a pipeline along with different values for C to test how strong of regularization to use.
+ As mentioned earlier, this data contained a lot of correlated fields which is problematic for logistic regression so I tested two methods of regularization.
+Additionally, I used the scikit-learn standard [scaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to normalize all of the columns.
+This was all loaded into a pipeline along with different values for C to test how strong of regularization to use.

 	::python
 	logistic_pipeline = Pipeline([('scl', StandardScaler()),
                             ('clf', LogisticRegression())])

 Next, I set the parameters I want to search.
-The model will test five values for both L1 and L2 regularization.
+The model tested five values for both L1 and L2 regularization.

 	::python
 	param_grid = [{'clf__penalty':["l1","l2"],